apache/nuttx/examples/README.txt

 ^^^^^^^^^^^^^^^^^

   This examples exercises the uIP SMTP logic by sending a test message to a selected recipient.

-  NOTE 1: This test is not integrated into NuttX as of this writing, it can only be built to execute of the Cygwin/Linux host for unit- testing of the logic.
+This test can also be built to execute on the Cygwin/Linux host environment:

     cd examples/sendmail
     make -f Makefile.host

+ Settings unique to this example include:

+    CONFIG_EXAMPLE_SENDMAIL_NOMAC     - May be defined to use software assigned MAC (optional) CONFIG_EXAMPLE_SENDMAIL_IPADDR    - Target IP address (required)
+    CONFIG_EXAMPLE_SENDMAIL_DRIPADDR  - Default router IP addess (required) CONFIG_EXAMPLE_SENDMAILT_NETMASK  - Network mask (required)
+    CONFIG_EXAMPLE_SENDMAIL_RECIPIENT - The recipient of the email (required) CONFIG_EXAMPLE_SENDMAIL_SENDER    - Optional.
+Default: "nuttx-testing@example.com"
+    CONFIG_EXAMPLE_SENDMAIL_SUBJECT   - Optional.
+Default: "Testing SMTP from NuttX" CONFIG_EXAMPLE_SENDMAIL_BODY   -    Optional.
+Default: "Test message sent by NuttX"

+  NOTE: This test has not been verified on the NuttX target environment.
+  As of this writing, unit-tested in the Cygwin/Linux host environment.

   NOTE 2: This sendmail example only works for the simplest of environments.
 Virus protection software on your host may have